aospapp/aosp/system/chre/README.md

     - This is reference code and is not required for the CHRE to function.
 - ``util``
     - Contains data structures used throughout CHRE and common utility code.
+- ``variant/simulator``
+    - Contains the CHRE variant for the simulator.
+This is a good example to start from when porting to new devices.
+Variants are explained in more detail below.

 Within each of these directories, you may find a ``tests`` subdirectory containing tests written against the googletest framework.

+### Platform Directory Structure

+The platform directory contains an interface that common code under ``core`` leverages to implement the runtime.
+All platforms are required to implement the interface provided in ``platform/include``.

+The following gives a more detailed explanation of the directory structure.

+- ``platform`` - The top-level directory for platform-specific code.
+    - ``include`` - The interface that platforms are required to implement.
+    - ``shared`` - Code that may be shared by more than one platform but not necessarily required for all.
+    - ``slpi`` - The implementation of the common interface for the SLPI and any SLPI-specific code.
+    - ``linux`` - The implementation of the common interface for the simulator running on Linux and any simulator-specific code.

+Common CHRE code that is expected to run across all platforms is located in ``core``.
+This code must have a stable way to access the platform-specific implementation of the common platform API.
+This is handled by providing a stable include path and changing the search path for the platform implementation.
+Here is an example directory layout:

+- ``platform``
+    - ``<platform_name>``
+        - ``include``
+            - ``chre``
+                - ``target_platform``

+The build system will add ``platform/<platform_name>/include`` to the include search path allowing common code to find the implementation of the platform interface.
+Here is an example of core code including a platform-specific header in this way:

+``#include "chre/target_platform/log.h"``

+When building for the linux platform, the file is included from:

+``platform/linux/include/chre/target_platform/log.h``

 ## Supplied Nanoapps